lobvh/aps-va-calibration/README.md

 ## Introduction

 This project became merely an "extension" on top of "Week 8" of [ML Zoomcamp](https://github.com/DataTalksClub/machine-learning-zoomcamp) course.
-Since I'm following it in a self-pace mode I strive after each "week" to give it a bit of personal sprinkle, expanding on the introduced concepts to reinforce my understanding and acquire new knowledge in the process.
+Since I'm following it in a self-paced mode I strive after each "week" to give it a bit of personal sprinkle, expanding on the introduced concepts to reinforce my understanding and acquire new knowledge in the process.
 This "week", I've strayed a bit, eager to learn the fundamentals of Conformal Prediction.

 ---